DerStoffel/honest-software/PITCHME.md

 ####practices

-* we know who we are. there is exactly one version of our identity and __no necissity to diversify or disguise__.
+* we know who we are. there is exactly one version of our identity and __no necessity to diversify or disguise__.
 * the __feelgood__ factor is a valid metric. we will communicate once we do not want to be part of this identity.
-* we work with __people and inviduals__, not with ressources. people provide ressources but are recognized as individuals.
+* we work with __people and inviduals__, not with resources. people provide resources but are recognized as individuals.

 +++

 ####pitfalls

-* it is easy to __enforce behavioural patterns__. this will not lead to identity but dissafection and abandonment.
+* it is easy to __enforce behavioural patterns__. this will not lead to identity but disaffection and abandonment.
 * identity is the sum of all participants. hereby it is easy to __damage the identity__ of single participants towards a project by negative influences.

 ---